-Requirements for Participating: This project is free and open to up to 25 people age 10 and up regarding of writing and musical experience.
+Requirements for Participating: This project is free and open to up to 25 people age 10 and up regardless of writing and musical experience.
 Preference will be given to current East Lawrence residents or people with strong ties to the neighborhood.
-Participants must commit to attend both 29 and Mar.
-14 workshop, plus the May 10 book launch concert.
+We strongly encourage everyone to attend the Feb.
+29 and Mar.
+14 workshops and the May 10 performance.
 Please pre-register here.

 How to Participate

 - Workshop, Part 1, 10 a.m. – 4 p.m., Feb.
 29, Cider Gallery

 - Workshop, Part 2, 10 a.m. – 4 p.m.
 Mar.
 14, Cider Gallery

 - Wild East Lawrence Walk (optional and open to the public) with Ken Lassman, 2-3:30 p.m., April 11, meet by gazebo at South Park.
 People needing a shorter walk may meet us at the entrance to Burroughs Creek Park.

 - Concert, reading & book launch 2-4 p.m., May 10, Cider Gallery